 You might want to see this short video about the Kinesis hip belt and PerfectFit suspension systems:

-I am a bit surprised with the compression straps design.
+I am a bit surprised by the compression straps design.
 The upper straps (one on each side) looks too high for me.
 If you carry tent poles or any similar object in the side stretch pocket, the upper strap is too high and you will not be able to fix the item with the strap.

 It appears that their main purpose is to secure and fix the front zippered pocket and to let you keep things in the front shove-it pocket behind it.

-On the other hand, the lower compression straps (again one one each side) are far too low.
+On the other hand, the lower compression straps (again one on each side) are far too low.
 They cannot secure anything in the side pockets.
 They look more like bottom compression straps, and clearly, this was the idea behind their design.
 But, here again, the straps are too far from each other, and they are practically on the sides of the pack.
 I am not impressed, to say the least.

 There are 4 attachment loops on the bottom, useful to have for various purposes.